manojkanturi/webseek/readme.md

-#This is a craigslist clone called... webseek.
+#This is a Web Scraper clone called... webseek.